Dm2998/Project23/README.md

 <br>
-Data integration for the for the cases and deaths and Countries and Territories
+Data integration for the for the cases and deaths and Countries and Territories.

 <br>